ra1028/Alembic/README.md

 - JSONValueConvertible
   The protocol that to be convert to ``JSONValue`` with ease.
 - JSONValue
-  Struct for constraint to the types allowed as the value of JSON.
+  For constraint to the types that allowed as value of JSON.

 __Defaults JSONValueConvertible implemented types__
 - String